tartley/tartley.github.io/posts/a-laymans-philosophical-musings.md

 **The Content**

-If anything, I have had more objections to *Think* than I had to Russel's book.
+If anything, I have had more objections to *Think* than I had to Russell's book.
 At first, I thought that my issue was simply that the discussed historical philosophers produced curiously shoddy work.
 Their premises seem shaky.
 Their arguments full of holes at best.
 Their conclusions entirely suspect.
 While there are some genuinely insightful